Artist

 How much does Drake make in a year?

-Drake is modeled at $11M-$28M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Drake is estimated at $11M-$28M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Drake still make money?